-The warranty game, the most over used sales tool in the industry.
+The warranty game is the most over-used sales tool in the industry.
 The most advertised, yet the most misunderstood, part of having structural repair work done on your property is the warranty.
-You will see “Lifetime Warranty” or “Lifetime Transferable Warranty” or even “Longest Warranty in the Business”.
+You will see things like “Lifetime Warranty” or “Lifetime Transferable Warranty” or even “Longest Warranty in the Business” all over the market.
 What do these mean?
 What is the warranty worth?
 Are there any costs associated with the warranty?
-Most importantly, what warranty do I need?
+Most importantly, what warranty do you need?

 The number one piece of advice we can give you about warranties is to read it yourself!
 If the salesman does not have a copy for you to read, tell him to go get one.
-There is generally only one reason that he is not carrying one and that is because he does not want you to read it.
+There is generally only one reason that he is not carrying one, and that is because he does not want you to read it.
 If the warranty is too long or too hard to read, forget it.
 Warranties should be simple, and should essentially explain, “this is what we cover and this is how long we cover it for”.

-Lifetime Warranties, be careful.
-In some states a “lifetime warranty” is 7 years, some states it is 11 years and then some states it is for the life of the structure.
-Why would a lifetime warranty be 7 years?
+Lifetime Warranties.
+A "lifetime warranty" can mean a variety of things.
+Depending on the state you live in, a "lifetime warranty" can mean anything from 7 years to the life of the structure.
+So why would a lifetime warranty be only 7 years?
 This can be the case because, according to a general law enacted by some states, the standard life of a service is 7 years.
-In these states your lifetime warranty is not as good as the others guys 10 or 15 year warranty.

-Limited Warranties are standard in foundation repair.
+Limited Warranties.
+A "limited warranty" is the standard in foundation repair.
 “Limited” means that the only things that are covered are the things that can be affected by the work that has been done.
-You still want to read this type of warranty and understand what is covered and for how long.
+You will still want to read this type of warranty all the way through and understand what is covered and for how long.
 Don't forget to ask if there are any fees required for them to honor their warranty.

 Don't play the warranty game.
-Hire quality foundation repair companies to work on your most valuable asset and rest assured that you have taken the correct steps to get what you pay for.
+Hire quality foundation repair companies to work on your most valuable assets and rest assured that you have taken the correct steps to get what you pay for.
 My Foundation Repairs will make sure you are matched up with a contractor with a strong and clear warranty.